 Beware of cyber attacks

 We have recently seen an increase in cyber attacks where personal information is compromised.
 Criminals use social engineering techniques to gather personal information.
 Social engineering relies on human interaction and often involves tricking people into breaking normal security procedures.
-These interactions can either happen in person, over the phone, via correspondence (e.g. the dreaded 419 letter), or via a computer (emails, SMS or a fraudulent website).
+These interactions can either happen in person, over the phone, via letters (e.g. the dreaded 419 letter) or electronically (through emails, SMS’s or via fraudulent websites).

 Protect yourself by: